 The two distinct breeds of alpacas: Huacaya (wah-KI’-ya) and Suri (“surrey”) both have fleeces that are soft and luxurious.
 Huacayas have full, puffy fleeces whose crimp or crinkle is found throughout their fleeces.
 Suri alpacas have silky, lustrous, penciled fiber that grows in “dreadlocks” hanging down their side, giving the suri alpaca a completely different look.
 Both types of fiber are deemed luxury fibers in the textile industry because of qualities that are so unique.

-Shearing day is a time of pulling together and helping each other.
+Shearing day is a time of alpaca breeders pulling together and helping each other.
 Over the years, our children and now our grandchildren stay home from school to help on shearing day.
-It is a busy day and depending on the size of the herd, requires many hands.
+It’s a busy day and depending on the size of the herd, requires many hands.
 We feel this is as educational of a day as a day in the classroom, for many reasons.
 Getting organized and preparing for shearing day is the key to a day that runs smoothly.

 The preferred method of shearing is to lay the alpacas on their side and restrain their legs with a tether at each end.
 One side is shorn and then the alpaca is turned over and shorn on the other side.
 Experienced shearers are also handling experts and know how to move the alpaca where they need them with the least amount of stress.
 While they are restrained, they get their teeth and toenails trimmed if necessary, tails and topknots trimmed, kind of like a day at the spa!
 Some people give necessary injections at this time as well.